Federal Financial Supervisory Authority: 2008 financial crisis and aftermath

+Operations

+The main task of BaFin is the supervision of banks, insurance companies, and the trading of securities and ensure the viability, integrity, and stability of the German financial system.
+On the supply side, it pays attention to the solvency of banks, insurance companies, and financial institutions.
+For investors, bank customers, and the insured it ensures confidence in the financial markets and the companies operating therein.

 BaFin is run by a Board consisting of the president and four executive directors for securities, banking supervision, insurance supervision and cross-functional areas and internal administration.
 In addition to these divisions, the so-called "operational pillars", there are a number of departments that have cross-organizational or perform administrative tasks, such as "risk modeling", "money laundering" and "international responsibilities".

 BaFin employs roughly 2,530 at its two offices and is fully funded by fees and levies of the supervised institutions and companies and so is independent of the federal budget.
 The levy amounts depend on the scope and authorization of total assets.
 An appeal to the Constitutional Court regarding the unconstitutionality of this (forced) levy in 2009 was rejected as unfounded.
 In the opinion of the court, the levy is 'intended to strengthen investor confidence and the soundness and integrity of these companies.
 These are a necessary condition for a functioning financial framework'.

 As of December 2014, BaFin regulated approximately 1,780 banks, 676 financial services institutions, 573 insurance companies, 31 pension funds, 6,000 domestic investment funds and 260 investment companies.

-Responsibilities

-The main task of BaFin is the supervision of banks, insurance companies, and the trading of securities and ensure the viability, integrity, and stability of the German financial system.

-As a financial market-based institution BaFin is responsible for both providers and consumers.
-On the supply side, it pays attention to the solvency of banks, insurance companies, and financial institutions.
-For investors, bank customers, and the insured it ensures confidence in the financial markets and the companies operating therein.